-As a follow-up to the Workforce Protections Subcommittee hearings, titled "Have OSHA Standards Kept up With Workplace Hazards?" the Combustible Dust Fire and Explosion Prevention Act of 2008, as H.R.
+As a follow-up, congress held hearings and committee meetings on education and the workforce.
+The emphasis seems to have been "Have OSHA Standards Kept up With Workplace Hazards?"
+While these meetings addressed several issues, dust was included.
+The "Combustible Dust Fire and Explosion Prevention Act of 2008," as H.R.
 5522, was introduced in the 110th Congress on March 4, 2008.
 The bill was eventually sent to the U.S. Senate, where it was not passed prior to the end of the session.
-The bill stated that OSHA has not proceeded aggressively to prevent worker exposure to combustible dust fires and explosions.
+The bill stated that OSHA has not proceeded aggressively to prevent worker exposure to combustible dust fires and explosions.4